UK Single-Single Number Plate Registry

 1 U was originally issued to a Piatti and changed hands several times.

 In the 1960's it was offered to Leeds Council to pair it with U 1 but they declined.
-In 1966 John Hudson bought it.
-It was then passed to Macolm Hudson, then Gareth Hudson, who still owns it
+In 1966 it was bought by a gentleman who passed it to his Son in time, and he subsequently passed it to his Son.

 2 U

-Owner likes their White Mervedes SL s.
-Currently on a 1993 SL600 owned since new but unable to determine when the plate was transferred on.
+Owner likes their White Mercedes SL's.
+Currently on a 1993 SL600 owned since new and the plate was transferred on a few months later.

-8 U, bought in about 2010 as a pile of parts on a pallet by Graham Shaddick of Plymouth.
-The plate is one of three non transferrable 1x1's.
+8 U, bought in about 2010 as a pile of parts on a pallet.
+The plate is one of several non transferable 1x1's.
+Current owner is known and based in the South West of England.

 9 U